SP1R1T-5/SP1R1T-5/README.md

 ##  Hi, I'm Jonathan

- I'm a Master's student in Digital Forensics & Cyber Security at the Univerity at Albany, specializing in Risk, Policy & Compliance.
+ I'm finishing up my Master's Degree in Digital Forensics & Cybersecurity (Conc.
+Risk, Policy and Compliance) in August.
- Collegiate Cybersecurity competitor in the Northeast with a focus on Windows Purple Team.

- Currently working as a Information Security Intern and Finally working on Side Projects!
+ I've competed with UAlbany's Cyber Defense Org. in the Collegiate Cyber Defense Challenge in the Northeast Region, RITSec's ISTS, and CyberSkyline's National Cyber League to name few competitions.

+ I've been a Windows Incident Response Specialist for the past 3 years and have a strong background in Networking and Infrastructure Architecture and Maintenance.
+ I'm hoping to gain more industry experience in Incident Response, Offensive Security, and Threat Reporting over the coming months!

 ---